tranhelen/tranhelen/_posts/2019-06-11-confidenceisntenough.md

 > ... self-efficacy does differ from self-confidence, but only in so far as confidence is a nonspecific term that is used colloquially to refer to the strength of a person’s belief.
 Bandura (1997) argues that confidence does not specify what the certainty is about, whereas self-efficacy refers to a belief about a person’s specific capabilities and how they relate to their anticipation that they can produce specific outcomes.

-In summary, self-efficacy means: "I understand and can confirm I am capable of something and thus believe this," while confidence is, "I believe," with no indication of the speaker's competance.
+In summary, self-efficacy means: "I can confirm I am capable of something and thus believe I will achieve," while confidence is, "I believe," with no indication of the speaker's competance.

 Self-efficacy, in his theory, is outlined as a key factor in persistence,